sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-03-JUnit-testing-with-Objects.md

 We want to keep these tests separate, as it's possible that one test **fails** while the second test **passes**.
 Depending on which test fails, the kind of bug we would be looking for would change.

+---

+## Good testing rules

+Just like any other skill, there are good practices and bad practices.
+The next section describes some common practices in writing unit tests.

 ### One operation per test